magento/devdocs/guides/v2.0/cloud/env/environments.md

 ---
 layout: default
-group: cloud
+group:
-subgroup: 120_env
+subgroup:
-title: Manage your environments
+title: Configure your environments
-menu_title: Manage your environments
+menu_title: Configure your environments
-menu_order: 1
+menu_order:
-menu_node: parent
+menu_node:
 version: 2.0
 github_link: cloud/env/environments.md
 ---

 Environments in {{site.data.var.ece}} include containers with applications, services, a database, and much more to provide a complete system for your Magento application (codebase and files).
-For Integration, you have a number of active environments for associated active Git branches of code.
-The number of environments differs between Starter and Pro plans.
+You can configure environment variables, settings, routes, and more to support your code branches per project environment.

+We provide options to:

+* Export configuration settings to a file for cross-environment deployment
+* Set environment variables per environment

 ## Environments and branches {#env-branches}
 Every {{site.data.var.ece}} project starts with a `master` environment that corresponds to the `master` branch in Git.
 Each environment has an associated active Git branch of code.